Rita Subowo: Early life

 This woman's journey began in 1987. at that time, she became the manager of the Indonesian Volleyball National Team at the Southeast Asian Games championship in Jakarta.
 She later became the caretaker of the Volleyball Organization.
 Under Rita's cold hands, this sport has improved.
-Under Rita's cold hands, this sport experienced an increase, so that in 2000, She began to be entrusted with holding the reins of General Chair of the Indonesian Volleyball Association (PBVSI).
+Under Rita's cold hands, this sport experienced an increase, so that in 2000, She began to be entrusted with holding the reins of General Chair of the Indonesian Volleyball Federation (PBVSI).

-Central board of the Indonesian sports federation

 In 2005, KOI (Indonesian Olympic Committee) was formed as a separate entity from KONI (National Sports Committee of Indonesia).
 KOI is responsible as Indonesian National Olympic Committee, to organise Indonesian participation in international sporting events, such as Olympic Games, Asian Games, Southeast Asian Games, etc. The KONI and KOI separation was based according to Act No. 3 of 2005 on National Sport System, and further enforced with Government Regulation No. 17 of 2007 about the organizing of sporting events.